zerodevapp/zerodev-docs/docs/introduction/why-account-abstraction.md

 - Your users don't truly own their assets.
 - Your users can't use their assets with other DApps (no interoperability).

-### Non-custodial wallets: truly Web3, terrible UX
+## Non-custodial wallets: truly Web3, terrible UX

-On the other hand, you can help your users create keys and handle their own assets, either through services like Web3Auth/Magic or some custom solution.
+On the other hand, you can help your users manage their own assets, either through their own wallets or through services like Web3Auth/Magic.
 By doing so, your users truly own their assets and can use the assets with the rest of Web3.

 The problems however are: